amarao/duoload/README.md

 ## Installation

+There are three ways to get duocards:

+* Download an archive with pre-compiled binary
+* Build your own from source code
+* Use Docker image

 ### Binary Installation

 Duoload provides pre-built binaries for all major platforms.
 You can download the latest release from the [GitHub releases page](https://github.com/amarao/duoload/releases):